LiteObject/Functional.Programming.With.CSharp/README.md

 The `Multiply` function takes two integers as input and returns their product.
 It doesn't modify any external state and will always produce the same result for the same inputs.
 This property makes pure functions predictable and easier to reason about.

 ## 2. Immutability:
-In functional programming, immutability is highly valued.
-Immutable objects cannot be changed once created, which leads to fewer bugs and makes code easier to understand.
+In functional programming, immutability is highly valued. __Immutable objects cannot be changed once created__, which leads to fewer bugs and makes code easier to understand.
 C# provides the readonly modifier to enforce immutability:

 ```csharp
 public class Person